venkateshreddypala/Telugu_NLP/README.md

 # Telugu_NLP
-a small contributions to the development of Telugu NLP
+Identification of Characters in Telugu script.